PerNilsson360/jstr/README.md

 ```

 The following example shows that if there is one value in a node set
-it is allowed when using oredering relations.
+it is allowed when using ordering relations.

 ```
 echo '{"a":{"b":[1]}}' | jxp --xpath="/a/b < 1"